 Just off the square, directly opposite the main entrance to the church and through an archway you will find Prince Street, one of the most photographed and painted parts of the city.

-Built in the late 1700s, this gently curving row of town-houses is a reminder of the city’s former Georgian grandeur and was named in honour of the future George IV.
+Built in the late 1700s, this gently curving row of town-houses is a reminder of the city’s former Georgian grandeur before the German Luftwaffe came to town.
+It was named in honour of the future George IV.

 You can clearly see the original layout of the old cobbled streets which still exist in this area, but unfortunately the buildings are now modern flats which have long since replaced bombed or derelict slums.